 > Add clipart or elements on your page

-On our model, we also had a white border and a coloured rectangle.
+On our model, we also had a white border and a colored rectangle.
 Good to know: Fusion’s library has thousands of free elements.
 I am sure you’ll be able to find what you need!
-Here, I added the rectangular shape below and changed the colour to what I wanted.
+Here, I added the rectangular shape below and changed the color to what I wanted.